 The first rule of furniture repainting: make sure they are clean and dry.
 Use a gentle grease remover and a damp sponge to wipe them clean, and let everything dry thoroughly.
 After cleaning, it’s time to roughen things up!
 Most furniture finishes are too smooth or glossy to reprime and repaint, so using a medium sandpaper (we like 100- to 150-grit), sand down your surfaces a little — not enough to sand away the current finish entirely, but enough to give the primer a little more grit to stick to.
 Wipe away any dust with a slightly damp cloth, then let dry.

 Make sure to tape a drop cloth or another protector over the countertops and the surrounding work area while painting.

 Step #4: Ready to Prime

-If you’re painting laminate cabinets, our Fresh Start Multi-Purpose Primer is the choice of professionals.
+If you’re painting wood or laminate cabinets, our Fresh Start High-Hiding All Purpose Primer is the choice of professionals.
 Do not use lacquer-based primers, as they can impede how ADVANCE adheres to the surface of the cabinets.

 After you’re done, take a break: the primer must dry at least 24 hours before moving on to Step 5.

 Once your primer is completely dry (at least 24 hours in a well-ventilated area), it’s time to sand again.
 Using a fine, 220-grit paper or sanding block, sand all surfaces lightly, focusing especially on areas that may have drips or pools (i.e. inside corners and anywhere two flat areas meet).
 Make sure the surface is as even as possible — this ensures your paint will go on smoothly.
 Wipe away any dust with a slightly damp cloth, then let dry.